cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

 The argument needs to meet a few conditions:

 - It must be an integer parameter (`argValue` holds an `uint32`)
-- `argIndex` must be between 0 and 4 (the [tetragon maximum number of arguments](https://github.com/cilium/tetragon/blob/v1.7.1/pkg/api/tracingapi/client_kprobe.go#L684))
+- `argIndex` must be between 0 and 4 (tetragon's accessible arguments)
 - `argIndex` refers to the position of the argument in the traced function, starting from 0 for the first argument

 Example policy follows: